maya-papaya/Analyzing-Protests-Through-Tweets/README.md

 9. ('farmlaws farmersprotest', 282)
 10. ('farmersprotest farmlaws', 247)
 ```
-Again, there isn't much difference between the different sentiment categories of keywords.
-It seems, though, that this category of tweets is calling on Modi'sBharatiya Janata Party (B.J.P.).
+Again, there isn't much difference between negative keywords and the previously-discussed keywords.
+It seems, though, that this category of tweets is calling on Modi's Bharatiya Janata Party (B.J.P.) more frequently.
 ```
 Wordcloud (Positive):
 ```
 <img width="600" alt="Indian Farmers' Protest Wordcloud Positive" src="/Farmers 2/Positive.png">

-In the wordcloud, there are words relating to victory ('victory,' 'finally,' 'proud,' 'won,' 'congratulation') and supportive words ('unity,' 'love,' 'live,' 'support,' 'fight').
+In the positive wordcloud, there are words relating to victory ('victory,' 'finally,' 'proud,' 'won,' 'congratulation') and supportive words ('unity,' 'love,' 'live,' 'support,' 'fight').
 ```
 Wordcloud (Neutral):
 ```